pkel/cpr/website/content/docs/method/virtual-environment.md

 Needless to say, choosing the right assumptions is the hard part.
 Make them to weak and no useful property can be achieved.
 Make them to strong and they become unrealistic.
-Always remember that your assumptions are yours.
-Smart attackers will violate them whenever possible.
+Smart attackers will violate our assumptions whenever possible.

 We postpone making concrete assumptions to the analysis phase of individual protocols.
 Here, we make only minimal assumptions about the